What is an Estate, a Grant of Probate and a Letter of Administration?

 In depth answer

-An estate is all the assets that were owned by the deceased person, including cash, vehicles, real estate, and anything else of value.
+In a will, an estate is all the assets that were owned by the deceased person, including cash, vehicles, real estate, and anything else of value.

 A grant of probate is when an executor named in a will applies to the court for authorisation to deal with a deceased estate.
 If the application is successful, it means the court recognises that the will is legally valid.